benmvp/slides/2017/nodevember/why-react.md

 - The driver is the event
 - The only way to get the app so that it displays 10 is to click the button 10 times
 - If you were using Backbone you may have a model that you update as well, but it's basically same flow
-- This is _really_ easy to follow (imperative), but as app grows in complexity, code turns into spaghetti
+- This is _really_ easy to follow (imperative), but as app grows in complexity, code turns into hot spaghetti

 /////